gilbsgilbs/babel-plugin-i18next-extract/README.md

 npm run babel -f .babelrc 'src/**/*.{js,jsx,ts,tsx}'
 ```

-You should then be able to see the extracted translations in the `extractedTranslations/`
+Extracted translations should land in the `extractedTranslations/` directory.
-directory.
 Magic huh?

-Next step is to check out all the available [configuration options
-](#configuration).
+If you don't have a babel configuration yet, you can follow the [Configure Babel](
+https://babeljs.io/docs/en/configuration) documentation to try setting it up.

 ## Usage with create-react-app